fairlearn/fairlearn/docs/quickstart.rst

 If we observe disparities between groups we may want to create a new model while specifying an appropriate fairness constraint.
 Note that the choice of fairness constraints is crucial for the resulting model, and varies based on application context.
-If balanced accuracy is highly relevant for fairness in this contrived example, we can attempt to mitigate the observed disparity using the corresponding fairness constraint called Equalized Odds.
+Since both false positives and false negatives are relevant for fairness in this contrived example, we can attempt to mitigate the observed disparity using the corresponding fairness constraint called Equalized Odds.
 In real world applications we need to be mindful of the sociotechnical context when making